 Human Rights Council

-I have the honour to the deliver this joint statement on behalf of 51 states.
+I have the honour to deliver this statement on behalf of the Nordic-Baltic countries.

 We thank the High Commissioner for the oral update.